litan/kojo-lib/README.md

 ## Doing a manual build (for any JVM language)
 - Clone this repo.
 - Go into the repo dir in a terminal.
+- run `./sbt.sh buildDist` to get the `dist` and `dist-scala` dirs (explained below).
-- run `./sbt.sh buildDist`.
+- run `./sbt.sh assembly` to get a fat kojo-lib-assembly-x.y.z.jar in target/scala-2.13

 This will give you two folders of interest:
 - `dist` - which contains jars that you can use (on the classpath) with any JVM language. *Note* - you can also use the latest kojo-lib-assembly-x.y.z.jar release jar in place of these jars.
 - `dist-scala` - which contains a couple of Scala jars that you need to include in your classpath for any language other than Scala.

 ### Minimal sample client programs